hcrites-cscc/blackboard/jsHacks/File Attachments - Video and Audio Detector/README.md

 # Contents

-- file_uload.1.2.zip is version 1.2 of the Video and Audio Detector
+- file_upload.1.2.zip is version 1.2 of the Video and Audio Detector which is used with the pre-3900.0.0 content editor
+- file_upload.1.3.zip is version 1.3 of the Video and Audio Detector which is used with the 3900.0.0+ content editor
 - email.php is a template to use if you wish to send email to support (etc)

 # Customizations